-For the years ended December 31, 2010 and 2009, general and administrative expenses totaled \$84.1 million and \$86.5 million, respectively.
+For the years ended December 31, 2011 and 2010, general and administrative expenses totaled \$91.2 million and \$84.1 million, respectively.
 General and administrative expenses consist primarily of corporate management salaries and benefits, professional fees, and other administrative expenses.
-General and administrative expenses decreased from 2009 primarily as a result of a \$4.2 million consulting fee included in 2009 associated with a company-wide initiative to improve operational efficiency.
+General and administrative expenses during 2011 included increases in salaries and benefits as well as accruals for incentive compensation, including stock-based compensation, compared with 2010.